havrak/fmcw-surveillance-radar/indexing-table/esp32/README.md

 		* commands declared in header are executed before any other commands
 		* if programm is looped, header will be executed only once
 		* can be used to set initial position, units, positioning mode, or home the device
-		* P98: declares looped programm, these programs will loop indefinitely until stopped
+		* P29: declares looped programm, these programs will loop indefinitely until stopped
-	* upon call of P91 command programming mode will advance to next step - declaring main loop
-	* programming is ended with P99 command
+* P91: called within programming context, advances programming from header declaration to main body
+* P92: ends programming of the main body - code is saved in the memory if all loops are closed
-* TODO: add for cycle to programming
+* P21: for loop declaration
+	* I<ITERATIONS> - number of iterations for loop will take
+* P22 - end of loop
+	* if iterations are not exhausted, programm will jump back to P21
 * W0: wait command (seconds)
 	* H<TIME> - wait on horizontal stepper
 	* T<TIME> - wait on tilt stepper